bmuschko/cje-prep/14-shared-library.md

 # Building Continuous Delivery (CD) Pipelines

-## Writing and using a shared library
+## Writing and Using a Shared Library

 1. Set up a new GitHub repository named `jenkins-standard-go-pipeline`.
 It will define a standard pipeline definition for Go projects implemented as shared library.
 2. Add the file `vars/standard.groovy` that defines the declarative pipeline as global variable.
 Make the Go tool name and golang-ci version configurable with the help of parameters.